HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/Notes.md

 I can indeed wrap the function inside a `` `${}` ``, but that's not the neat way.

 Still couldn't figure out how to deal with this.

+## Scheduling Functions
+Both `setTimeout` and `setInterval` references to the outer lexical environment—that's expected.

+But as they are scheduled, their outer variables do not get garbage collected, until,

+1. `setTimeout` is called by the scheduler.<br>Expected.
+Why would the outer variables be garbage collected if that `setTimeout` is not executed!
+2. An `clearInterval` is called for `setInterval`.<br>Also expected.
+If `clearInterval` is not called, `setInterval` will run indefinitely, and the outer lexical environment should also remain for an indefinite time.